 ---Effie Gladding, 1914

 Below, a portion of a 1915 Lake Tahoe brochure.
 The first map shows how the state viewed the highways from Sacramento--there was one highway that went via the north side of Tahoe, and one via the south--they both met at McKinney's, midpoint on the west shore.
 Soon, the northern route changed to go to Reno instead of Tahoe.

 Below, 1915 photo on Auburn-McKinney's State Highway.

 Notice the tag hanging from the radiator.
-After some adjustments, look what showed up:
+After some adjustments, the Lincoln Highway logo shows up:

 Above, an 1865 Lawrence & Houseworth photo of the Dutch Flat Donner Lake Wagon Road, within the 1 mile section that was illegally blocked until 2011.
 That stump is still there, although rotted.
 If you look in the center, you'll see the photographer's covered carriage off to the side of the road.
 It held a portable darkroom. (click photo for full screen)

 Above, an 1877 Andrew Hill painting depicting the 1844 Stephens-Townsend-Murphy pioneer party making their way around the same hill that drivers go around today on old Highway 40.